Gamer000gaming/dinero-coin/README.md

 * [Denaro-Vanity-Gen](https://github.com/Avecci-Claussen/Denaro-Vanity-Gen)

 ## Installation
-**Automated configuration and deployment of a Denaro node are facilitated by the `setup.sh` script.
-It handles system package updates, manages environment variables, configures the PostgreSQL database, sets up a Python virtual environment, installs the required Python dependencies, and initiates the Denaro node.
+**Automated configuration and deployment of a Dinero node are facilitated by the `setup.sh` script.
+It handles system package updates, manages environment variables, configures the PostgreSQL database, sets up a Python virtual environment, installs the required Python dependencies, and initiates the Dinero node.
 This script ensures that all prerequisites for operating a Denaro node are met and properly configured accoring to the user's preference.**

 - The setup script accepts three optional arguments to adjust its behavior during installation: